 Katie joined the Valley Veterinary team in September 2015.
 After earning a Bachelors in Biology at Grove City College in 2010, she received her veterinary degree from the University of Glasgow in 2015.
 During school she worked part time as a veterinary technician at an emergency hospital.
 Katie’s current areas of interest include cardiology and diagnostic imaging.
 Her non-medical interests include playing the violin, the handbells, and making origami.
-She lives in Collegeville, PA., with her boyfriend, and they hope to adopt some furry friends soon.
+She lives in Norristown with her husband and they hope to adopt some furry friends soon.

 Dr. Samantha Watson

 Dr. Watson received her veterinary degree from Ross University in 2016 and joined Valley Vet shortly after.
 She grew up in Bryn Mawr, PA and moved to South Carolina to attend college.
 Dr. Watson earned a Bachelors in Biology from the College of Charleston and was also part of the equestrian team.
 After graduating in 2010, Watson spent 2 years as a veterinary technician at a feline hospital in Philadelphia before traveling to the beautiful island of St. Kitts for her veterinary education at Ross.
 She spent her final year of training at Oklahoma State University’s Boren Veterinary Medical Hospital and earned federal accreditation in November 2016.